romanini-ciandt/terraform-example-foundation/2-environments/README.md

    export backend_bucket=$(terraform -chdir="../0-bootstrap/" output -raw gcs_bucket_tfstate)
    echo "remote_state_bucket = ${backend_bucket}"

-   sed -i'' -e "s/REMOTE_STATE_BUCKET/${backend_bucket}/" ./terraform.tfvars
+   sed -i "s/REMOTE_STATE_BUCKET/${backend_bucket}/" ./terraform.tfvars
    ```

-We will now deploy each of our environments(development/production/nonproduction) using this script.
+We will now deploy each of our environments(development/production/non-production) using this script.
 When using Cloud Build or Jenkins as your CI/CD tool each environment corresponds to a branch is the repository for 2-environments step and only the corresponding environment is applied.

 To use the `validate` option of the `tf-wrapper.sh` script, please follow the [instructions](https://cloud.google.com/docs/terraform/policy-validation/validate-policies#install) to install the terraform-tools component.